Buying a new TV can be a little mystifying, with different technologies, logos and, sometimes, confusing messages on what to look for.

 Buying a 4K TV: Resolution

-A 4K television is so called because it has a resolution of 3840 x 2160 pixels, creating a far sharper picture than the current, widely used standard for TVs, 1080p.
+A 4K television is so called because it has a resolution of 3840 x 2160 pixels, creating an extremely sharp, detailed picture - especially when compared to a 1080p Full HD set.

 A 1920 x 1080 TV is capable of displaying just over 2 million pixels, while a 4K Ultra HD set has almost 8.3 million pixels to play with.
 That is quite a staggering and impressive difference when it comes to detail and sharpness on a screen.